TODO, why no discussion about my self being a white man as identity?

 Why? of course came before and warned me about this moment.
 Although it’s not the stupor bowl but critical mass the reference is still perfect.
 I recall the first time I heard this lyric in 2012 when “Sod in the Seed” had come out.
 I was in my living room in Oakland in the height of my critical-massing-going life.
 Earlier that week I’d had narrowly escaped arrest for a having just feathered over the line of the patience of a cop at the protest.
 The feeling of invicibility and rebelious youth was fresh.
 That I was still residually high from the demonstration, and that my rap idol had been there and now was somehow “over” it was a great cognitive disonnance.
 Now it makes sense, I was forewarned that the atrophy of my dogma in political cycling is natural.
 Confess your inner feelings with special emphasis on your paradoxes and you’ll be free Yoni Wolf had instructed.

-I’ve restrained myself from listenening to any Why? since March 2014, and am ready to begin.
+I’ve restrained myself from listenening to any Why? since March 2014, and now I am ready to begin.